-The ESMPs should use consistent formatting and reporting resolution in their load forecasts.
+The three ESMPs should use consistent formatting and reporting resolution in their load forecasts.

-The ESMPs should use consistent metrics to evaluate forecasts.
+The three ESMPs should use consistent baseline data, assumptions, and methods for the long-term electric demand assessment, for instance using the same benchmarks and scenarios set forth by the Clean Energy and Climate Plans

-The ESMPs should provide ten-year load forecasts in tabular form that separately quantify expected load impacts from new customers, demand response, energy efficiency, distributed generation, EVs, heating electrification, and distributed storage.
+The ESMPs should provide 10-year load forecasts in tabular form that separately quantify expected load impacts from new customers, and each type of DER.

-The ESMPs should provide additional detail and rigor regarding greenhouse gas emission reduction benefits, including.
+The ESMPs should provide additional detail and rigor regarding greenhouse gas emission reduction benefits, including:

-The incremental greenhouse gas impacts (in tons, for each year) of the proposed investments.
+The incremental greenhouse gas impacts (in tons, by year) of the newly proposed investments.

-How those incremental greenhouse gas impacts will help the EDCs meet the EDC’s greenhouse gas emissions reduction targets (in tons, for each year).
+How those incremental greenhouse gas impacts will help the EDCs meet the EDC’s greenhouse gas emissions reduction targets (in tons, by year).

 The ESMPs should present the capabilities and deficiencies of the current system in a clearer and more transparent manner using consistent definitions, tables, and graphics.